 4. Additional discussion:

 How do you remove the GL designation from an existing course?
 There is no a policy or procedure in place.
+OGLI recommends using policy or procedures used by UCCOC.

 Rick wants to know if there are systems in place; but it varies greatly from unit to unit.
 The answer is no.